 Steps to Apply

-- Submit an Associate Degree in Nursing (RN) Application and all supporting documentation to the NAHD office between February 1 and February 15 for Fall admissions and between September 1 and September 15 for Spring admissions in to the RN Program.
+Submit an ADN (RN) Nursing Application and all supporting documentation to the NAHU office between February 1 - February 15 for fall admissions and between September 1 - September 15 for spring admissions in to the ADN (RN) Nursing Program.

-Submit a Nursing Application and all supporting documentation to the NAHD office between September 1 and September 15 for Spring admissions in to the LVN-RN Program.
+Submit a LVN-RN Nursing Application and all supporting documentation to the NAHU office between September 1 and September 15 for spring admissions in to the LVN-RN Nursing Program.

 Documents to be submitted with application must include, but are not limited to:

 - Copies of Program Notes (Prerequisite Evaluation results)